Top 10 Nutrition And Health Benefits Of Strawberries

 Those who are severely allergic to strawberries (anaphylactic) will experience more extreme symptoms, such as a rapid pulse, difficulty breathing, loss of consciousness/fainting, and a drop in blood pressure.
 If not attended to immediately, anaphylaxis can result in death.
 If you are anaphylactic to strawberries, see your doctor.
 They’ll probably instruct you to purchase an EpiPen auto-injector (which carries one dose of epinephrine and neutralizes allergy symptoms) and carry it with you at all times.

 What Happened To Me After I Started Eating More Strawberries?

 Unfortunately, I only recently started discovering all the amazing benefits of strawberries, and being that its winter, there isn’t a strawberry around for miles where I live!
 I’m well-informed now, though, and come summer, I look forward to indulging in these delicious fruits and reaping the many health benefits.

-It’s not for nothing that strawberries are so loved.
-I’ve never met a person who doesn’t like them (sorry to those of you who don’t like strawberries – you’re in the minority here!).
+It’s not for nothing that everyone loves strawberries.
+I’ve never met a person who doesn’t like them.
+(Sorry to those of you who don’t like strawberries – you’re in the minority here!)

-When you used to eat strawberries, you knew they were healthy, sure; but did you realise you were improving your mental health, bones, and possibly protecting yourself against cancer – while enjoying a yummy snack or sweet end to your meal at the same time?
-Me neither!
+When you used to eat strawberries, you knew they were healthy, sure.
+But thanks to recent studies we know that strawberries also improve your mental health and bones.
+And that they possibly protect you against cancer.
+All while letting you enjoy a yummy snack or sweet end to your meal at the same time!